-An Experiment in ATOMIC STRUCTURE verifying Einstein's theory of mass and energy.
+An Experiment in ATOMIC STRUCTURE verifying Einstein's theory of mass and energy, as an undergraduate student.

 E=MC2